Sample-Specific Debiasing for Better Image-Text Models: Experiments

 \subsection{CIFAR10}

 In this experiment, we evaluate image-only representations on data sets with a controlled class distribution.
-We do not attempt to estimate the class probabilities (since no text information is available and would not be helpful since we control the frequency with which each class is included in the data set) but instead use the true class distribution during training and examine the effect of class distribution of the data set on the resulting representations.
+We do not attempt to estimate the class probabilities since no text information is available and would not be helpful since we control the frequency with which each class is included in the data set.
+Instead, we use the true class distribution during training and examine the effect of class distribution of the data set on the resulting representations.

-\paragraph{Data} For each $r\in\{0.05,0.1,0.25,0.5,0.75,0.9\}$, we generate a CIFAR10-$r$ subset of the CIFAR10 data set \citep{krizhevskyLearningMultipleLayers2019} as follows.
+\paragraph{Data} For each $r\in\{0.05,0.1,0.25,0.5,0.75,0.9\}$, we generate a CIFAR10-$r$ subset of the CIFAR10 data set \citep{krizhevskyLearningMultipleLayers2009} as follows.
 The original data set includes 6,000 images for each class.
 For each of $5$ selected classes (dog, frog, horse, ship, truck), we randomly draw and include $r$ fraction of the images.
 We keep all images for each of the remaining $5$ classes.
-The CIFAR10-$r$ data set has a class probability of $\eta_{\text{High}} = 0.2 r/(1+r)$ for each of the 5 selected classes and $\eta_{\text{Low}} = 0.2/(1+r)$ for the remaining classes.
-Larger values of $r$ leads to a more uniform class distribution.
+The CIFAR10-$r$ data set has a class probability of $\eta_{\text{Low}} = 0.2 r/(1+r)$ for each of the 5 selected classes and $\eta_{\text{High}} = 0.2 /(1+r)$ for the remaining classes.
+Larger values of $r$ lead to a more uniform class distribution.

-\paragraph{Representation Learning} Similar to \citet{chuangDebiasedContrastiveLearning2020}, we use SimCLR \citep{chenincremental} for contrastive learning of image representations.
+\paragraph{Representation Learning} Similar to \citet{chuangDebiasedContrastiveLearning2020}, we use SimCLR \citep{chenIncrementalFalseNegative2022} for contrastive learning of image representations.
 We employ ResNet-18 \citep{heDeepResidualLearning2016} as the image encoder $f$ and dot-product as the similarity function $s$.
 The encoder is followed by a $2$-layer perceptron to create a $128$-dimensional embedding.
-For a reference image $x$, we employ data augmentation to generate positive samples $x^+$ and use $\pc{v_m}=x^+$ to avoid needing additional samples ($M=1$).
-We draw samples $\pc{u_n}$ and $\pc{x_n^-}$ randomly from the data set ($N=254$).
+For a reference image $x$, we employ data augmentation to generate the positive sample $x^+$.
+We set $v_1=x^+$ ($M=1$) and draw negative samples $\pc{u_n}$ and $\pc{x_n^-}$ randomly from the data set ($N=254$).
 We set $\gamma=\sqrt{2}$.
 We use the Adam optimizer \citep{kingmaAdamMethodStochastic2014} with a learning rate of $10^{-3}$ and weight decay of $10^{-6}$.
 Each model is trained for $300$ epochs.

 \paragraph{Contrastive Loss Variants} We learn image representations using four different types of contrastive objectives: (i) baseline contrastive learning without correction for false negatives (CL), (ii) debiased contrastive learning that uses a constant $\eta_{\text{Low}}$ providing the true class probabilities for the $5$ subsampled classes (DCL-$\eta_{\text{Low}}$) and misspecified class probabilities for the remaining classes (iii) debiased contrastive learning that uses a constant $\eta_{\text{High}}$ providing misspecified class probabilities for the subsampled classes and the true class probability for the remaining 5 classes (DCL-$\eta_{\text{High}}$), and (iv) debiased contrastive learning with the true sample-specific class probability function for all samples (DCL-$\eta_{\text{True}}$).